CAT

 Step 6: Check Stopping Rule

-Evaluate whether stopping criteria are satisfied (see Section 7).
+Evaluate whether stopping criteria are satisfied (see #7).
 If yes → proceed to scoring; if no → return to Step 2.

 Step 7: Score Reporting